The library collections

 The name-research (onomastic) collection.
 A reference collection

 The collection houses the only special collection for onomastics in Denmark.
 In addition to books and journal on Nordic onomastics, it also contains a large collection of publications regarding the origins of names of Germanic origin outside Scandinavia.
+See overview on the Danish site.

 The Nordic collection.
 A reference collection